mashfiqnahid/proposal-generator/README.md

 Here’s an example of what a proposal might look like:

 ### **Title**:
-`Project Proposal: ConnectClub CRM`
+`Project Proposal: Leads CRM`

 ### **Overview**:
-`ConnectClub CRM is a SaaS-based CRM platform designed to enhance business processes.`
+`Leads CRM is a SaaS-based CRM platform designed to enhance business processes.`

 ### **Deliverables**:
 - Dashboard